dobriak/dobriak-hugo/content/post/service-account-restricted-environment.md

 categories = ["automation","security"]
 +++

 We are so used to having handy little pieces of software that help us do our jobs better.
-If you too work in the DevOps world and write automation for infrastructure or software (or pretty much anything else) you would know what I mean.
+If you too work in the DevOps world and write automation for infrastructure or software (or pretty much anything else) you know what I mean.
 Take `jq` for an example: can you imagine writing any sort of shell script that interacts with any JSON producing API and _NOT_ using good ole trustworthy `jq`?

 <!--more-->